RichardRamos1120/effect-todo-app/README.md

-# TODO API IN EFFECT TS
+# TODO API - EFFECT TS

+This is a simple TODO API built with Effect TS.
+It provides endpoints for user authentication and managing TODO items.

 ## 🚀 Setup Instructions